Bukovica, Ivančna Gorica

 Bukovica ([ˈbuːkɔʋitsa]; Bukowitz) is a village in the Municipality of Ivančna Gorica in central Slovenia.
 The area is part of the historical region of Lower Carniola.
 The municipality is now included in the Central Slovenia Statistical Region.
 It includes the hamlets of Brezovec (Bresowitz), Cerovec, Gornji Vrh, Potok, and Ukajdol.

 Name

 Bukovica is a common toponym and oronym in Slovenia.
 It is derived from the adjective bukov 'beech' (from bukev 'beech tree') and originally referred to the local vegetation.
 In the past the German name was Bukowitz.

 Church

 The local church is dedicated to John the Baptist and belongs to the Parish of Šentvid pri Stični.
-It dates to the 15th century with some 17th-century remodelling.
+It dates to the 15th century with some 17th-century remodeling.